How to Remove Skin Tags with Duct Tape

 If you want to speed the process, try a second method to help move things along

-Some popular choices include painting the skin tag with nail polish to suffocate it and tying a string around the base of the skin tag as tight as you can.
+Some popular choices of skin tag removal tool include painting the skin tag with nail polish to suffocate it and tying a string around the base of the skin tag as tight as you can.
 Do this before placing the duct tape to the skin tag.
 Repeat it each time that you replace your piece of tape.

 A Word of Caution